I want to know with whom Jamie Gurellic has pictures of with a goat.

 Couldn't get to Denver, though, remember?

-Can't you get to Denver?
+Can't get to Denver.

-I know in Denver they like the fact the NFL refs can't see.
+I know in Denver, they like the fact the NFL refs can't see.

 All right.